 man could look across the great crevasse and see that Lazarus had access to

-when the curtain will fall and man’s multi-millennial reign of terror and fleshly rebellions will suddenly conclude.
+on man’s multi-millennial reign of terror.
 They will mourn because they

-will finally realize at that moment that they were wrong about everything.
+will finally realize they were wrong about everything.

-They were led astray by the deceptions of the world and the lies and the
+They were led astray by the deceptions of Satan, who has

-been lying to mankind ever since Adam and Eve ate the fruit.
-Satan could have
+been lying to mankind ever since Adam and Eve ate the forbidden fruit.
+Satan

-even spread his lies throughout the chambers of hell that he was fighting for
+even spread his lies throughout the chambers of hell that he is fighting for

-their cause, and that they had a remote possibility of escaping their prison
+their cause and giving them hope of escaping their prison

-if the devil could just find a way to defeat Jesus and overthrow His kingdom
+if he could just find a way to defeat Jesus, but when they

-Him, that was the death Nell to any hope that their misery would ever end.
+see Him coming with all His faithful ones, it is the death Nell to any hope that their misery

 (50l)